shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 # Bandana of Snickery

 A bandana with an evil smile scribbled on it.
+When you put it on, you hear a snickering sound.
+Whenever you get hit, you hear a snickering sound.

 While wearing this bandana, you have +1 to Stealth checks.